islamhaqq/Physics/README.md

-# "An Introduction to Mechanics by Kleppner and Kolenkow"
+# "An Introduction to Mechanics" by Kleppner and Kolenkow

 ## Definition of Mechanics